mailru/tarantool-authman/README.md

 ```

 ## Run tests:
-To perform tests run this in directory with tarantool-auth module:
+To perform tests run this in directory with tarantool-authman module:
 ```
 $ tarantool test/auth.test.lua
 ```